 OUTA and its co-applicants did so firm in its belief (shared by many) that the introduction and planned implementation of e-tolling by SANRAL was unlawful and unconstitutional, amongst other reasons, because:

 – firstly, SANRAL had clearly failed to conduct a meaningful public participation process before it decided to declare Gauteng’s freeways toll roads.
-The three million or so members of Gauteng’s road using public were not properly informed of SANRAL’s plans nor given the opportunity to participate in the decision at all, as is required by the SANRAL Act;
+The three million or so supporters of Gauteng’s road using public were not properly informed of SANRAL’s plans nor given the opportunity to participate in the decision at all, as is required by the SANRAL Act;

 – secondly, the Minister of Transport failed to properly consider the exorbitant costs of e-tolling that would be borne by the public when approving SANRAL’s plans to declare Gauteng’s freeways toll roads.
 The very person who had to safe-guard the public from an overly expensive scheme did not properly consider the expense of the collection process;